Gonzalesss/qubes-split-verge-electrum/README.md

 # qubes-split-verge-electrum
-Isolate your private guys in a offline VM (cold storage) in Qubes OS
+Isolate your private keys in a offline VM (cold storage) in Qubes OS

 ## Create a cold/offline wallet